Breaking News | Kim calls U.S. ‘biggest enemy,’ vows to continue nuclear development

 North Korea has not responded to Seoul’s offers for talks and cooperative projects, while focusing on warding off an outbreak of the coronavirus on its soil by sealing its border and toughening quarantine measures.

-During the congress, Kim also unveiled a new economic development plan for the next five years, which centers around self-reliance and self-sufficiency.
+During the congress, Mr Jong-un also unveiled a new economic development plan for the next five years, which centers around self-reliance and self-sufficiency.

 North Korea will focus its investment in the metal and chemical industries, among others, while strengthening the technological base for the agricultural sector, it said.